-If you are considering downsizing, Martin Lewis advises to do it sooner rather than later.
+If you are considering downsizing, Martin Lewis recommends to do it sooner rather than later.
 In his experience, people in their 60s frequently feel they are too young to downsize.
 However, in later years when money becomes more of a consideration, they feel they’re then too old to move.

-Money Saving Expert’s equity release top tips
+Martin Lewis equity release advice - 4 top tips

-- Only borrow the amount you need
+- "Only borrow the amount you need"

 Drawdown lifetime mortgages let you keep a cash sum in reserve, so you can access the money as and when you need it.
 You only pay interest on the money drawdown, not the cash held in reserve, which means it’s cheaper than taking the cash in one go.

-- Use a member of the Equity Release Council
+- "Use a member of the Equity Release Council"

 The Equity Release Council works with the Government to promote safe equity release products , ensuring the security of homeowners.
 All ERC members abide by the ‘no negative equity guarantee’ that ensures you will never owe more than the value of your home.

-- Get professional equity release advice
+- "Get professional equity release advice"

 Use the services of either an independent mortgage broker or IFA that is qualified to sell equity release to ensure you get the best advice.

-- Be aware of any impact to benefits
+- "Be aware of any impact to benefits"

 More information on releasing equity from your home